 Wei Ming Dariotis, co-editor of War Baby/ Love Child: Mixed Race Asian American Art, and Associate Professor of Asian American Studies, SFSU

 Joy Huang-Iris* (pronouns they/them; 黃鳶/Huáng Yuān) was raised in New Jersey by a Taiwanese mother and a white father.
 They hold a BA in English from Rutgers University and an MA in Creative Writing from Newcastle University in the UK.
 Whasian (Harken Media, 2015) was their debut novel.
-Huang-Iris's second novel, The Balance Tips, is slated for release in October 2021 (Interlude Press).
+Huang-Iris's second novel, The Balance Tips, was released in October 2021 (Interlude Press).
 Their writing has been featured in The Shanghai Literary Review, The Black Scholar, and Side B Magazine.

-[*You may have seen my upcoming book, The Balance Tips, under a different surname.
+[*You may have seen my latest book, The Balance Tips, under a different surname.
 That has since been changed to Huang-Iris.]